Web4application/web-4/README.md

   ## Web4

 Web4-Main is a backend orchestration layer for dynamic microservices, service discovery, and configuration management.
-Built and maintained by **[Your Name or Team Name]**, this project integrates **Nacos** for runtime service coordination and real-time configuration updates within a distributed Web4 architecture.
+Built and maintained by **[QUBUHUB]**, this project integrates **Nacos** for runtime service coordination and real-time configuration updates within a distributed Web4 architecture.

 ---